CiscoDevNet/terraform-provider-intersight/website/docs/r/virtualization_virtual_machine.html.markdown

   + `name`:(string)(ReadOnly) Name of the meta property which identifies a specific resource.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `value`:(string)(ReadOnly) Value of the meta property which identifies a specific resource.
 * `memory`:(int) Virtual machine memory in mebi bytes (one mebibyte, 1MiB, is 1048576 bytes, and 1KiB is 1024 bytes).
 Input must be a whole number and scientific notation is not acceptable.
 For example, enter 1730 and not 1.73e03.
-The limit of 4177920 translates to 3.9TiB.
+No upper limit is enforced because hypervisors increase the limit in every release.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Virtual machine name that is unique.
 Hypervisors enforce platform specific limits and character sets.
 The name length limit, both min and max, vary among hypervisors.
 Therefore, the basic limits are set here and proper enforcement is done elsewhere.